mattermost/mattermost-developer-documentation/site/content/integrate/reference/bot-accounts/_index.md

 ### What happens if a plugin is using a bot account that already exists as a user account?

-For a concrete example, suppose you enable the [Mattermost GitHub plugin](https://github.com/mattermost/mattermost-plugin-github), which uses a `github` bot account, while an existing `github` user account was created for webhook integrations.
+For a concrete example, suppose you enable the {{< newtabref href="https://github.com/mattermost/mattermost-plugin-github" title="Mattermost GitHub plugin" >}}, which uses a `github` bot account, while an existing `github` user account was created for webhook integrations.

 Once the plugin is enabled, the plugin posts as the `github` account but without a `BOT` tag.
 An error message is logged to the server logs recommending the System Admin to convert the `github` user to a bot account by running `mattermost user convert <username> --bot` in the CLI.